gen-x13/LeveL-8/README.md

 - **⏳ Time to complete:** 2/3 hours for each practice.

 ### **💭 My thoughts on this project:**
-This is my **thirteenth project**, and I followed a tutorial for LunarLander.
+This is my **thirteenth project**, and I followed a tutorial for LunarLander  and Frozen Lake.
 - LunarLander was my first try and was quite easy to learn.
 - FrozenLake made me understand how this work through practicing alone before getting help with tutorials and research.